jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We eat.
 The wounded eat first.
 Giving Tree fruit will heal them.

-Roots soft from the coals.
+Roots soft from the cooking.
 Sweet fruit.
 Warm fish.
 Honey that drips.
 My belly is full.
 Night comes.
 Stars appear.
 Elder calls the children close.

 "Long ago," Elder begins, "when First People walked, the sky was empty.
 No stars.
 Only darkness.
 First People were lost.
 Hunter was brave.
 He climbed the highest mountain and called to Sky: We are lost.
 Give us light.
 Sky heard.
 Sky threw fire into darkness.
 Fire became stars.
 Hunter found his way home."

 Elder points upward.
 "Now we watch stars.
 When Hunter-Star rises here"—he traces the shape—"cold is coming.
 We must gather, prepare.

 "When Deer-Stars run low, fruit comes.
-Like today.
+Like today."

 Elder looks at us.
 "When does Hunter-Star rise?"